cmart11/portfolio/README.md

 **A React.js Single-Page Application to quickly create dynamic Spotify playlists based on the music you're currently listening across any device.**

-• Developed with Spotify API, React, Node, and Express
+• Developed with the Spotify API, JavaScript, React, Node, React-Redux, Webpack, and Express

 • Integrated the Spotify API and allowed Spotify user autherazation using Passport.JS